MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 The function closes the figure by drawing a line from the current position to the first point of the figure (usually, the point specified by the most recent call to the `MoveTo` member function) and connects the lines by using the line join style.
-If a figure is closed by using the `LineTo` member function instead of `CloseFigure`, end caps are used to create the corner instead of a join. `CloseFigure` should only be called if there is an open path bracket in the device context.
+If a figure is closed by using the `LineTo` member function instead of `CloseFigure`, end caps are used to create the corner instead of a join. `CloseFigure` should only be called if there's an open path bracket in the device context.

-A figure in a path is open unless it is explicitly closed by using this function.
+A figure in a path is open unless it's explicitly closed by using this function.
 (A figure can be open even if the current point and the starting point of the figure are the same.)
 Any line or curve added to the path after `CloseFigure` starts a new figure.

 ## <a name="createcompatibledc"></a> `CDC::CreateCompatibleDC`